Part 1: RabbitMQ for beginners - What is RabbitMQ?

 The Management Interface - Management and Monitoring

-RabbitMQ provides a web UI for the management and monitoring of your RabbitMQ server.
+RabbitMQ offers a web-based user interface (UI) for the management and monitoring of your RabbitMQ server.
 The RabbitMQ management interface is enabled by default in CloudAMQP and a link can be found on the details page for your CloudAMQP instance.

 From the management interface, it is possible to handle, create, delete and list queues.
 It is also possible to monitor queue length, check message rate, or change and add users permissions and much more.